 A recent Congressional Research Service report found that “consumers sometimes find it difficult to advocate for themselves when credit reporting issues arise because they’re not aware of their rights and how to exercise them.”
 Moreover, the report states “The Consumer Financial Protection Bureau receives more credit reporting complaints than complaints in any other industry it regulates.”

-That doesn’t bode well for Black and Hispanic consumers when they take the biggest hit on debt collections, according to a Pew Research paper.
-The paper added that in New York City, 95 percent of consumers with default debt claim judgments resided in low- or moderate-income neighborhoods.
+That doesn’t bode well for Black and Hispanic consumers when they take the biggest hit on debt collections, according to a National Consumer Law Center report.
+The report added that in New York City, 95 percent of consumers with default debt claim judgments resided in low- or moderate-income neighborhoods.
 More than half of those consumers were in Black or Hispanic communities.